What is Inpatient vs. Outpatient Care?

 - You are in need of medicine, care, monitoring, and medical treatment—the kind that’s provided by around-the-clock medical staff.

 Once a doctor decides you no longer require inpatient care, you are discharged from the facility.
-Discharge notes often include instructions to follow up with various doctors, take prescribed medications, even receive outpatient services, if needed.
+Discharge notes often include instructions to follow up with various doctors, take prescribed medications, and even receive outpatient services, if needed.

 What is outpatient care?